Gold price today at Rs 46,160 per 10 gm, silver trending at Rs 67,900 a kg

 Gold jewellery price varies across India, the second-largest consumer of the metal, due to excise duty, state taxes, and making changes.

-The Indian rupee remained flat at 74.18 against the US dollar in early trade on on June 25, Friday.
+The Indian rupee slumped 6 paise to 74.26 against the U.S. dollar in opening trade on Monday as firm crude oil prices weighed on investor sentiment.

-In the global market, gold prices surged higher as US Fed gave mixed signals on interest rate hike even as US Fed reassured markets that interest rates will not be hiked quickly.
+In the global market, gold prices eased due to the firm dollar, as US Fed gave mixed signals on interest rate hike even as US Fed reassured markets that interest rates will not be hiked quickly.
 The precious metal slid by 6% marking its biggest weekly drop.

 Dear Reader,